 For all grants, the amount of compensation expense to be recognized is adjusted for an estimated forfeiture rate which is based on historical data.
-As a result of the adoption of SFAS No. 123R, we recognized incremental expense of \$0.8 million, with no tax impact, or less than \$0.01 per diluted common share, in the three months ended March 31, 2006, associated with the expensing of stock options and employee stock purchase plan activity.
-This charge is included in selling, general and administrative expenses.
+As a result of the adoption of SFAS No. 123(R), we recognized incremental expense of \$1.1 million, with no tax impact, or less than \$0.01 per diluted common share, in the three months ended March 31, 2006, associated with the expensing of stock options and employee stock purchase plan activity.